Susma777/DNA_Analyzer/README.md

 # DNA_Analyzer
-A simple Python project that analyzes DNA sequences by calculating GC content and sequence length using OOP concepts.
+DNA Analyzer is a bioinformatics project for analyzing DNA sequences using Python.
+It calculates nucleotide counts (A, T, G, C), GC content, and validates sequences.
+Designed for learning basic computational biology and data analysis in a simple and efficient way.